-Philosopher Martin Heidegger described human existence as a process of perpetual falling, and it is the responsibility of each individual to catch ourselves from our own uncertainty.
-This unsettling prognosis of life informs this body of work.
-I continually return to questions regarding the nature of control and its effects on this perceived responsibility, since beyond the basic laws that govern and maintain our equilibrium, we live in a world that constantly tests our stability in various other forms.
-War and rumors of war, issues of security, effects of globalization, and the politics of identity are external gravities turned inward, serving to further threaten the precarious balance of self, exaggerating negative feelings of control.
+Philosopher Martin Heidegger described human existence as a process of perpetual falling, placing individual responsibility on each of us to catch us from our own uncertainty.
+Over the past fifteen years my work has focused on questions regarding the nature of control and its effects on this perceived responsibility.
+For beyond the basic laws that govern and maintain our equilibrium, we live in a world that constantly tests our stability in various other forms.
+War and rumors of war, issues of economic security, effects of globalization, environmental policy and the politics of identity are all external gravities turned inward, serving to further threaten the precarious balance of self, exaggerating negative feelings of control.

-This photographic work is in response to this delicate state.
-It comprises a culmination of thought and emotion, a tying together of the threads of everything I perceive life has come to represent.
-It is my understanding and my perspective, which relies on the shifting human conditions of the world that we inhabit.
-It's exploration resides in the sublime metaphorical space from where balance has been disrupted to the definitive point of no return.
-It asks the question of what it means to resist the struggle, to simply let go.
-Or what are the consequences of holding on?
+This long-term project, which lies as the intersection of performance art and staged photography, is in response to this delicate state.
+The exploration resides within the sublime metaphorical space where balance has been disrupted and the definitive point-of-no-return has been met.
+It asks the questions of what it means to resist the struggle, to simply let go.
+What are the consequences of holding on?

-Using myself as model and with the aid of climbing gear and other rigging, I photograph the body as it dangles from dangerous precipices or tumbles down flights of stairs.
-The captured gesture of the body is designed for plausibility of action, which grounds the image in reality.
-However, it is the ambiguity of the body’s position in space that allows and requires the viewer to resolve the full meaning of the photograph.
+Using myself as model and with the aid of climbing gear and rigging, I stage scenarios depicting my body caught in a state of perpetual motion.
+From plummeting off dangerous precipices to tumbling down a flight of stairs, the captured gesture of the body is designed for plausibility of action, grounding the image in reality.
+However, it is the ambiguity of the body’s position in space that requires the viewer to resolve the full meaning.
 Do we fall?
 Can we fly?
 If we fly then loss of control facilitates supreme control.

-It is necessary to point out that I do not consider myself a glorified stuntman; nor do I wish to become a sacrifice to art.
-Therefore, safety is an important factor, however the work does carry with it a potential risk of personal injury as I engage the moment.
+It is necessary to point out that I do not consider myself a glorified stunt man; nor do I wish to become a sacrifice to art.
+Safety is imperative.
+However, the work carries an inherent risk and potential for personal injury as I engage the moment.
 This is unavoidable as much of the strength of the images lie in the fact that they are all recorded on location.

-The images are layered with references to an experienced background in sculpture and painting, and the cinematic quality of the work suggests the influence of commercial film.
-The dimensions are important to establish a direct relationship between the image and viewer.
-The images stand as ominous messages and reminders that we are all vulnerable to losing our footing and grasp.
-Moreover, they convey the primal qualities of the human condition as a precarious balancing act between the struggle against our desire to survive and our fantasy to transcend our humanness.
+The attention to figurative space and color palette of my work is informed by my background in sculpture and painting.
+The large format presentation is cinematic and important to establish a direct relationship between the image and viewer.
+Standing as ominous life-sized messages, they are reminders that we are all vulnerable to losing our footing and grasp.
+Moreover, these images convey the primal qualities of the human condition as a precarious balancing act between the struggle against our desire to survive and our fantasy to transcend our humanness.